 Language learners don’t usually look forward to studying grammar.
-I know when I began to study Spanish grammar in grade school it was complicated, detailed, and less than exciting.
-Spanish grammar is especially difficult because there are two general schools.
-Spain and Latin American Spanish grammar differ slightly in usage.
+I know when I began to study Spanish grammar in grade school it was complicated, detailed and less than exciting.
+Spanish grammar is especially difficult because there are two general schools: Latin American Spanish vs Spain Spanish, which of course, differ in use.
 Grammar is important though.
-Your ability to use the right grammar, especially if you learn Spanish at home or take online Spanish lessons, affects your real life Spanish interactions.
+Your ability to use the right grammar, especially if you learn Spanish at home or take online Spanish lessons, affects your real-life Spanish interactions.
 Grammar is where native speakers separate people who speak properly from people who make messy mistakes.

 2. Latin American phonology